Protection and Record Keeping

 Occasionally we are asked by a client or by external agencies such as Social Services or the NHS to write reports on the progress made in counselling.
 Although this is rare, we will only proceed if the client has signed our transfer of confidentiality document and is fully aware of what this involves.
 If a client requests their information to be shared with a number of different organisations, more than one transfer of confidentiality document may be required.Please note: We are not in a position to provide any official diagnosis.
-Any report created will express the professional opinions of the therapist writing the report, and will not necessarily reflect the views of Calm Journey Therapy Ltd.
+Any report, correspondence or emails created, will express the professional opinions of the therapist writing the report, and will not necessarily reflect the views of Calm Journey Therapy Ltd.

 In addition, we may be asked by clients, their solicitors, the police and the courts for access to the client records.
 These are not suitable as evidence in legal proceedings and we reserve the right to resist legal requests to produce the records in court.
 We do this in order to protect our duty of confidentiality to you and all our clients.